 Samples of fish from multiple trophic levels will be collected from the Faka Union and Miller Pump Stations and their associated downstream station(s) (Figure 1).
-Samples will continue to be collected from FAKA during the interim operational phases of the project, and to detect any changes downstream of the project.
+The District has removed downstream monitoring station FU2 for Phase 2 - Tier 1 fish collection since the FU2 Weir is being filled in and will no longer be functional, resulting in limited access issues and safety concerns.
+Samples will continue to be collected from representative downstream station FAKA during the interim operational phases of the project to detect any changes downstream of the project.
 Specifically, mosquitofish collections will be made in a similar fashion as Phase 1 - Tier 2 sampling, continuing quarterly for a period of five years from the pools upstream of the pump stations and at associated downstream stations.